 Material characteristics directly impact how a product flows through a manufacturer’s processing system, helping to determine system design.
 By establishing the characteristics of bulk materials and their end use, makers of industrial processing machinery can, in turn, recommend the best equipment for specific applications.
 These characteristics may also affect regulatory compliance; for example, manufacturers that utilize material that produces combustible dust must follow specific OSHA guidelines.
 This means designing equipment to prevent leaks and minimize dust escaping into areas that can endanger workers.

 Main Characteristics of Bulk Materials

-Understanding a material’s characteristics and production conditions helps determine the equipment and systems required for the application for which the material will be used.
+Understanding a material’s characteristics and production conditions helps determine the equipment and systems required for the material's application.

 Material abrasiveness affects how quickly production equipment wears down, with the velocity and speed of conveyed particles also contributing to equipment wear.
 This characteristic of bulk materials is particularly important when determining the size of the rotary airlock and other process equipment needed for the application.
 For more abrasive materials, it’s best to utilize protective coatings that give machinery better abrasion resistance.

 Attrition and friability can play into the design of chutes and hoppers, pneumatic convey systems, and certain process equipment to either limit or enhance particle fracture during handling.